-Donnelly College has partnered with the University of Kansas to offer an undergraduate certificate program in Intelligence and National Security Studies (INSS).
+Donnelly College student may pursue an undergraduate certificate program in Intelligence and National Security Studies (INSS) through the University of Kansas.
 The Intelligence Community Center for Academic Excellence (ICCAE) Scholars program assists undergraduate students in developing critical skills needed for future work in the intelligence community.

 Beginning fall 2018, courses will be taught remotely by a University of Kansas instructor and facilitated on-site at Donnelly College.